tariqbuilds/linux-dash/README.md

 3. Place it in `/var/www/` (for Apache); For nginx setup, see [this gist](https://gist.github.com/sergeifilippov/8909839) by [@sergeifilippov](https://github.com/sergeifilippov)
 4. Optional: Secure access to the page via `.htaccess` or method of your choice

+**Please note: If you would like to limit access to the webpage, please add `.htaccess` or other security measure.**

 ## Customize

 Many widget are customable or will be.
-Just copy the defaut ini config file you want from config/default to config/user and modify it.
+Just copy the defaut .php config file you want from config/default to config/user and modify it.

-**Please note: If you would like to limit access to the webpage, please add `.htaccess` or other security measure.**

 ## Support